 Databases

-MySQL: The database engine for nearly every web application I’ve worked with.
+MySQL: The database engine for the majority of web applications I’ve worked with.
 For new sites I recommend MariaDB as it has a faster development cycle, and most existing sites can be migrated with minimal changes.

 Web servers